QuantumPropagators Package

 kwargs...

-initializes a propagator for the time propagation of the given state over a time grid tlist under the time-dependent generator (Hamiltonian/Liouvillian) generator.
+)initializes a propagator for the time propagation of the given state over a time grid tlist under the time-dependent generator (Hamiltonian/Liouvillian) generator.

 Arguments

-• state: The "initial" state for the propagation.
-For backward=false, this state is taken to be at initial time (tlist[begin]); and for backward=true, at the final time (tlist[end])
+state: The "initial" state for the propagation.
+Forbackward=false, this state is taken to be at initial time (tlist[begin]); and forbackward=true, at the final time (tlist[end])generator: The time-dependent generator of the dynamicstlist: The time grid over which which the propagation is defined.
+This may or may not be equidistant.

 Mandatory keyword arguments

-• method: The propagation method to use.
-May be given as a name (Symbol), but the recommended usage is to pass a module implementing the propagation method, e.g., using QuantumPropagators: Cheby; method = Cheby.
+method: The propagation method to use.
+May be given as a name (Symbol), but the recommended usage is to pass a module implementing the propagation method, e.g.,using QuantumPropagators: Cheby; method = Cheby.
 Passing a module ensures that the code implementing the method is correctly loaded.
-This is particularly important for propagators using third-party backends, like with method=OrdinaryDiffEq.
+This is particularly important for propagators using third-party backends, like withmethod=OrdinaryDiffEq.

 Optional keyword arguments

-• inplace: If true, the state property of the resulting propagator will be changed in-place by any call to prop_step!.
-If false, each call to prop_step! changes the reference for propagator.state, and the propagation will not use any in-place operations.
+backward: Iftrue, initialize the propagator for a backward propagation.
+The resultingpropagator.twill betlist[end], and subsequent calls toprop_step!will move backward ontlist.inplace: Iftrue, thestateproperty of the resulting propagator will be changed in-place by any call toprop_step!.
+Iffalse, each call toprop_step!changes the reference forpropagator.state, and the propagation will not use any in-place operations.
 Not all propagation methods may support both in-place and not-in-place propagation.
-In-place propagation is generally more efficient for larger Hilbert space dimensions, but may not be compatible, e.g., with automatic differentiation.
+In-place propagation is generally more efficient for larger Hilbert space dimensions, but may not be compatible, e.g., with automatic differentiation.piecewise: If given as a boolean,trueenforces that the resulting propagator is aPiecewisePropagator, andfalseenforces that it not aPiecewisePropagator.
+For the defaultpiecewise=nothing, whatever type of propagation is the default for the givenmethodwill be used.
+Throw an error if the givenmethoddoes not support the required type of propagation.pwc: Likepiecewise, but for the strongerPWCPropagator.

 All other kwargs are method-dependent and are ignored for methods that do not support them.